Biggy54321/libthreads-C/README.md

 ## Usage

-* Each three libraries are organized into three directories respectively.
+* The three libraries are organized into three directories respectively.
 * Each directory has three directories:

     * **src**: Which contains the source code